 In February 2018, the Judicial Panel on Multidistrict Litigation transferred the consolidated actions to the District of Minnesota before the Honorable Michael J. Davis.
 On April 20, 2018, Judge Davis consolidated a subsequently-filed securities class action against CenturyLink under Oregon’s leadership.

 On June 25, 2018, Oregon filed a consolidated securities class action complaint.
 Briefing on Defendants’ motion to dismiss was completed on November 9, 2018.
 Defendants’ motion to dismiss was heard on June 7, 2019.
 On July 30, 2019, Judge Davis issued an order denying Defendants’ motion to dismiss in its entirety.
-Discovery in the action commenced in September 2019 and is ongoing.

 Other Cases of Interest